-Although an ability to verbally represent experiences and attribute complex and coherent meanings to them is necessary for a subjective sense of self, an additional neuroaffective capacity is needed in order to develop a differentiated self that is capable of self-soothing and individuated relatedness.
+Although an ability to verbally represent experiences and attribute complex and integrated meanings to them is necessary for a coherent sense of self, an additional neuroaffective capacity is needed in order to develop a differentiated self capable of relatedness.
 Alterity is a word meaning otherness, borrowed from the philosophical literature.
 Alterity refers to a capacity to have a reference point outside the subjectivity of the self, what Derrida described as an absolute outside (Derrida, 1978, p.
 106).
 This is analogous to a ship's need for an outside reference point, such as a lighthouse, star system, or satellite, in order to know its position.

 An outside reference point enables us to have a dual consciousness of simultaneous subjectivity and objectivity.
-One aspect of alterity is therefore the capacity to reflect on our attributions and motivations from an outside or "objective" perspective, i.e. "How realistic are my attributions and motivations?"
+One aspect of alterity is therefore the capacity to reflect on ourselves from an outside or "objective" perspective, i.e. "How realistic are my attributions?"
 When the capacity for alterity is diminished, individuals live in a magical world, where subjectivity is ungrounded in reality.
 In this magical world, behaviors such as cutting, purging, restricting, and substance use can take on special significance and be used for coping (Gregory & Mustata, 2012).
 For example, a person with an alterity deficit can cut his/her arm and believe that the blood pouring out of the body is "the badness flowing out of me."
 In this instance, the blood symbolizes the self's inner badness that is released from the body.
 Likewise alcohol and other drugs can magically substitute for interpersonal relationships ("my best friend is the bottle") and thus help meet attachment needs (see chapter on Psychiatric Comorbidity for further discussion).